Back to articles list Articles Cookbook

 The automation of information work did not bypass the healthcare sector, which uses databases to store, organize, and process data.
 This facilitates interacting with patients.
 Plus, each branch and organizational unit has its own databases for everyday work.
 What's more, these databases contain extremely sensitive data.

-Consider the example of a private hospital that wants to create a database to automate the recording of information received during the patient admission process.
+Consider the example of a hospital that wants to create a database to automate the recording of information received during patient admissions.
 This database will solve several problems, including:

 • Storing information about clinic doctors, offices, and patients.